 Make it timely

 Twitter is all about what’s happening in the moment.
 Take advantage of this by creating ads that are also a part of the moment.
-Use event targeting to tie your ads to major events or holidays.
+Use event targeting to tie your ads to major events or holidays like Christmas.
 In addition, monitor what’s going on with the world and with your audience to discover opportunities to tie what’s going on right now into your brand.

 Experiment with your feed